PHOTOX/promdens/README.md

 ```
 The first column always considers the index (label) of the given position-momentum pair.
 This index is used in the output to specify the selected position-momentum pairs.
-Follow two columns for each excited state: the first column is always the excitation energy, the second column are the magnitudes of the transition dipole moments.
+Follow two columns for each excited state: the first column contains the excitation energy while the second column always bears the magnitudes of the transition dipole moments.
 We will use this input file in the following examples and refer to it as to `input_file.dat`.

 ## Usage